HL7/cqf-measures/input/pages/measure-conformance.md

 Here is an example of using population types to select data on diabetes patients for a Proportion measure:

-* Initial Population : Patient is between the age of 16 and 74
+* Initial Population: Patient is between the age of 16 and 74
-* Denominator : Patient has Diabetes Type II
+* Denominator: Patient has Diabetes Type II
-* Denominator Exclusion : Patient is in Hospice Care
+* Denominator Exclusion: Patient is in Hospice Care
-* Numerator : Patient is between the age of 16 and 74, has Diabetes Type II, and the most recent laboratory result has hbA1C value > 9%
+* Numerator: Patient is between the age of 16 and 74, has Diabetes Type II, and the most recent laboratory result has hbA1C value > 9%
-* Denominator Exception : Patient meets the Denominator criteria and does NOT meet the Numerator criteria, and is designated as having "Steroid Induced Diabetes" or "Gestational Diabetes"
+* Denominator Exception: Patient meets the Denominator criteria and does NOT meet the Numerator criteria, and is designated as having "Steroid Induced Diabetes" or "Gestational Diabetes"

 ##### Patient-based Calculation